 We estimated the PWN contamination in 3--10 keV in the {\em NuSTAR} pulsar region using the {\em Chandra} HRC observation.
 In 0.08--10 keV, the {\em Chandra} observation had 8080 counts in an annular region with $R_{in}$=1.5$''$ and $R_{out}$=30$''$.
 We used PIMMS\footnote{http://heasarc.gsfc.nasa.gov/docs/software/tools/pimms.html} to convert this into the 3--10 keV {\em NuSTAR} counts assuming a power-law spectrum with a photon index of 1.7 (\citealt{an2014high}), and the result was 12694 counts.
 In 3--10 keV, the {\em NuSTAR} data had 37927 counts in the pulsar region, so the PWN contamination is roughly 12694/37927, not ignorable.
 This implied a pulsed fraction of $\sim$66\%, consistent within 3$\sigma$ with our {\em NuSTAR} measurements in 3--4 keV, 4--5 keV, 5--6 keV, 6--7 keV, 7--8 keV, 8--9 keV and 9--10 keV.

 Figure \ref{fig:PF} shows that the RMS and area pulsed fractions measured from {\em Chandra} HRC between 0.5--10 keV are higher than the results measured from {\em NuSTAR} in 3--10 keV, however, the {\em Chandra} results are consistent with the {\em NuSTAR} results above 19 keV to within 0.2$\sigma$.
 This suggests that the variation of pulsed fraction from {\em NuSTAR} is due to the variation in the PWN contribution, which decreases faster than the pulsar spectrum at higher energy.
-In Section \ref{sec:disc}, we will use these results to estimate contributions from the PWN and the pulsar DC component, and discuss constraints on the photon index of the pulsar DC component.
+In Section \ref{sec:disc}, we will use these results to estimate contributions from the PWN and the pulsar's off-pulse component, and discuss constraints on the photon index of the pulsar's off-pulse component. \\ \\